Research ethics and fieldwork preparation

 There is no consent form provided by the university, so you can work with other templates or develop your own categories of asking for consent, alongside with some of the recommendations.

-Thorsten Dresing and his team (who have developed the interview transcritpion software (f4)) provide a template for consent forms for interviews.
+Thorsten Dresing and his team (who have developed the interview transcritpion software (f4)) provide a template for consent forms for interviews at their website audiotranskription.de.
 These are very detailed and also include the "new" 2018 EU data protection ordinance (in German), in case you have to ask for special consent (i.e. categories according to §9 (1) DGSVO).